facebook/watchman/website/_docs/BSER.markdown

 indicate the number of bytes in the string, followed by the bytes of the string.

+### Encoding

 Unlike JSON, strings are not defined as having any particular encoding; they are transmitted as binary strings.
 This is because the underlying filesystem APIs don't define any particular encoding for names.

-Keys in objects that are defined by watchman commands are always ASCII.
+*Exception:* Keys in objects that are defined by watchman commands are always ASCII.
+In general, keys in objects are always UTF-8.

+*Rationale:* Several programming languages like Python 3 expect all text to be in a particular encoding and make it inconvenient to pass in bytestrings or other encodings.
+Also, the primary purpose of not defining an encoding is that filenames don't always have one, and filenames are unlikely to show up as keys.

 ## Integers